-Which means that you should clean the filters, evaporator, coil, and condenser.
+This means that you should clean the filters, evaporator, coil, and condenser.
 If any of these are clogged by dirt or filth, their performance will be seriously affected.
-Not to mention that dirty interior often lead to the compressor having to do extra work, causing serious damages
+That dirty interior often leads to the compressor having to do extra work, causing serious damages.

-Another possible option is to check the ductwork, responsible for distributing and delivering the cooling product.
-If there is a crack on the ductwork, or you notice that it doesn’t come with proper seal, it is no wonder if there is no cooling effect.
+Another possible option is to check the ductwork responsible for distributing and delivering the cooling product.
+If there is a crack on the ductwork or notice that it doesn’t come with a proper seal, it is no wonder if there is no cooling effect.

 Those are some of the reasons for the central air unit not blowing cold air, so be sure to do regular service and careful examination.